-- 24. Exhibitors and judges should remember at all times that entries are to be judged on ability rather than on personal attire. - 25.
+- 25. Exhibitors and judges should always remember that entries are to be judged on ability rather than on personal attire. - 26.
 Contestants must be penalized for incomplete appointments.
 The penalty will depend on the nature and extent of the omissions or the inappropriateness of the appointments.
-Formal evening clothes are inappropriate for daytime classes. - 26.
+Formal evening clothes are inappropriate for daytime classes. - 27.
 Tack and equipment with silver ornaments is not preferred over good, solid, clean, properly fitted working equipment.
+Flowers (except as noted under appointments) and dangling jewelry are not acceptable.
+(Note: Female exhibitors in any riding style are permitted to wear hijab.
+They may not be asked to remove the hijab and may not be penalized for wearing it.)

-Flowers and veils (except as noted under appointments) and dangling jewelry are not acceptable. - 27.
-Protective headgear - See General Rule 3 for complete information on protective headgear.
-It is highly recommended that all 4-H members participating in horse shows, practice events and any other riding activity wear protective headgear.
+- 28. Protective headgear-See General Rule 3 for complete information on protective headgear.
+It is highly recommended that all 4-H members participating in horse shows, practice events, and any other riding activity wear protective headgear.
 There will be no discrimination against protective headgear, even if the style does not match the style of riding.
-Helmets and helmet harnesses must be secured and must properly fit the head. - 28.
-Footwear - 4-H members should always wear boots designed for horseback riding when handling or riding horses at 4-H events.
-Tennis shoes, sandals and flip-flops are not acceptable. - 29.
-Numbers - Exhibitors must display a visible number or numbers in all classes.
+Helmets and helmet harnesses must be secured and must properly fit the head. - 29.
+Footwear-4-H members should always wear boots designed for horseback riding when handling or riding horses at 4-H events.
+Tennis shoes, sandals, and flip-flops are not acceptable. - 30.
+Numbers-Exhibitors must display a visible number or numbers in all classes.
 Shows are encouraged to use numbers only, without letters.
 Any exhibitor failing to display a number or displaying the wrong number will be penalized at the judge's discretion.